thekofimensah/bestlist-vitara/README.md

 Listsview should allow tos ort by ranking or by recent.. default recent

-"just now" for posts when it should say how many mins or hours

 Sign on when slow inernet, it does loading screen then login then it logs in and goes to the feed

 Change api keys to extend trials

-Quality of images

-Mainscreen fed cutoff on the bottom